 Benjamin Eaton Memorial Park is located at the corner of Collins Street and Elm Avenue, at the entrance to the Maplewood subdivision.
 This area is dedicated to the memory of Governor Benjamin Eaton, the founder of our community and Colorado's 3rd Governor.
 At the corner of the park is a statue of Governor Eaton.

 Maplewood Park, at the south end of the subdivision, is bounded by South Elm Avenue and Colorado Parkway.
-This area is a detention pond for storm water and will include a skate park at the north end when completed.
+This area is a detention pond for storm water.